Copyright 2011 - Precision Paint & Tile

-From a Contractors point of View
+From a Contractors Point of View

 Q. If you were a customer, what do you wish you knew about your trade?
-Any inside secrets to share?
+Any inside secrets to

 A. As a renovation or construction customer, I am interested in quality results and value, and as little disruption as